Numerical treatment of interfaces for second-order wave equations: Tests

-It is possible to reduce the error to a very small amount by enlarging the interaction factor, but at the expense of losing efficiency, since for the traditional Runge-Kutta scheme the time step needed for stability becomes significantly smaller.
-In fact we observed the errors to fall to very small values for an interaction factor a thousand times larger (with the drawback of having to use a time step a thousand times smaller).
-See Figure \ref{ComparisonIMEX}.
-To avoid small time steps, while allowing larger interaction factors, semi-implicit methods are needed.
-We shall use here a method among those called IMEX, \cite{Ascher1997151, pareschi}, specifically, the one called IMEX-SSP3(4,3,3) L-stable scheme in \cite{pareschi}.
-These methods permit us to explicitly solve stiff parts of the equations while keeping the other terms as usual in traditional Runge-Kutta schemes.
-So, from now on, for all runs with the new interface method (for the second-order version of the wave equation) we present the results obtained with the IMEX time integrator, while for all runs for the SAT method (i.e., for first-order version of the wave equation) and all the periodic runs were performed with the traditional third-order Runge-Kutta integrator.
-Note that, the only term that needs to be treated implicitly with this IMEX method is the term proportional to $L$, that is, just the last boundary term in (\ref{corrected_Pi}).
+Thus to avoid small time steps, while allowing larger interaction factors, semi-implicit methods are needed.
+For this reason, we use in our implementation a method among those called IMEX, \cite{Ascher1997151,pareschi}, specifically, the one called IMEX-SSP3(4,3,3) L-stable scheme presented in \cite{pareschi}.
+This method permits us to explicitly solve stiff parts of the equations while keeping the other terms as usual in traditional Runge-Kutta schemes.
+In the plot below, Figure \ref{ComparisonIMEX}, we show the error of the interface (i.e. the difference with the periodic run) using the IMEX method.

+From now on, for all runs using $SO$-{\sl interface approximation}, we present the results evolved with the IMEX-SSP3(4,3,3) L-stable time integrator, while all runs for the $FO$-{\sl scheme}, all the periodic runs and comparison with $SO$-{\sl Mattsson et al.'s scheme} ( in section 3.8) are performed with the traditional third or fourth-order Runge-Kutta integrator.
+Note that the only term that needs to be treated implicitly with this IMEX method is the term proportional to $L$, that is, just the last boundary term in equation (\ref{corrected_Pi}).